RobBollons/robbollons.github.io/_posts/2016-01-15-making-the-most-of-the-javascript-language.md

 browserify -t babelify es6code.js > es5code.js
 {% endhighlight %}

-If we were to re-write the previous example in ES6 it might look like this:
+If we were to re-write the first example in ES6 it might look like this:
 {% highlight javascript linenos %}
 const myArray = [1, 2, 3, 4, 5, 6]
 const add = (a, b) => a + b;